Geal/cargo-plugin/README.md

-# cargo-plugin, a tool to handle plugins at compile tome for your crate
+# cargo-plugin, a tool to handle plugins at compile time for your crate

 **Warning: experimental project, things might change soon**